github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ## Example script

 Here is a full example script that uses Octokit.rb.
 The script imports ``Octokit`` and creates a new instance of `Octokit`.
-If you want to authenticate with a GitHub App instead of a personal access token (PAT), you would import and instantiate `App` instead of `Octokit`.
-For more information, see "Authenticating with a GitHub App" in this guide.
+If you want to authenticate with a {% data variables.product.prodname_github_app %} instead of a {% data variables.product.pat_generic %}, you would import and instantiate `App` instead of `Octokit`.
+For more information, see "[AUTOTITLE](#authenticating-with-a-github-app)" in this guide.

-The ``get_changed_files`` function gets all of the files changed for a pull request.
+The `get_changed_files` function gets all of the files changed for a pull request.
 The `comment_if_data_files_changed` function calls the `get_changed_files` function.
 If any of the files that the pull request changed include `/data/` in the file path, then the function will comment on the pull request.

 ```Ruby copy